Mass (mass spectrometry): Most abundant mass

-This refers to the mass of the molecule with the most highly represented isotope distribution, based on the natural abundance of the isotopes.
+The most abundant mass is the location of the most abundant peak of an isotopometric cluster, as observed by mass spectrometry.
+Because it is an observed value, it is affected by the resolution of the spectrometer being used.
+This value can be theoretically calculated by first obtaining a list of exact peaks using the natural abundances of the isotopes, then applying a blurring/smearing operation to simulate the resolution of the actual instrument.
+This is also called "isotope cluster prediction".
+Because isotopes differ in mass from each other by a nearly integer amount of Da, the peaks also tend to occur in spacings of 1 Da: this leads to the observed clustering.

+The most abundant mass tends to be different from the monoisotopic mass for larger molecules: the more atoms there are, the higher the chances that there is at least one atom that is not the most abundant isotope (see the negative binomial distribution).
+As a result it is important in the identification of larger molecules.
+There are pre-calculated tables (derived from a binomial distribution) that allow for efficient hand-calculation of the most abundant mass to an integer precision.

 Isotopomer and isotopologue

 Isotopomers (isotopic isomers) are isomers having the same number of each isotopic atom, but differing in the positions of the isotopic atoms.
 For example, CH_{3}CHDCH_{3} and CH_{3}CH_{2}CH_{2}D are a pair of structural isotopomers.

 Isotopomers should not be confused with isotopologues, which are chemical species that differ in the isotopic composition of their molecules or ions.
 For example, three isotopologues of the water molecule with different isotopic composition of hydrogen are: HOH, HOD and DOD, where D stands for deuterium (^{2}H).

 Kendrick mass

 The Kendrick mass is a mass obtained by multiplying the measured mass by a numeric factor.
 The Kendrick mass is used to aid in the identification of molecules of similar chemical structure from peaks in mass spectra.
 The method of stating mass was suggested in 1963 by the chemist Edward Kendrick.

 According to the procedure outlined by Kendrick, the mass of CH_{2} is defined as 14.000 Da, instead of 14.01565 Da.